jake-a-ward/prospect/README.md

 ## TODO
 - finish examples and README for path template examples
-- add resolve support to views
+- add resolve support to views?
-- add support for prospectState.href
-- add href directive